 Caleres Inc. (CAL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the footwear wholesaler and retailer had gained 4.05% over the past month.
-This has outpaced the Consumer Discretionary sector's loss of 0.22% and lagged the S&P 500's gain of 5.66% in that time.
+Heading into today, shares of the footwear wholesaler and retailer had gained 19.06% over the past month, outpacing the Consumer Discretionary sector's gain of 2.44% and the S&P 500's gain of 7.03% in that time.

-CAL will be looking to display strength as it nears its next earnings release, which is expected to be November 18, 2021.
+Wall Street will be looking for positivity from CAL as it approaches its next earnings report date.
+This is expected to be November 18, 2021.
 In that report, analysts expect CAL to post earnings of $1.15 per share.
 This would mark year-over-year growth of 139.58%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $760.6 million, up 17.47% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $760.6 million, up 17.47% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for CAL.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for CAL should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-CAL is holding a Zacks Rank of #1 (Strong Buy) right now.
+CAL is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, CAL is holding a Forward P/E ratio of 7.01.
-For comparison, its industry has an average Forward P/E of 19.65, which means CAL is trading at a discount to the group.
+Investors should also note CAL's current valuation metrics, including its Forward P/E ratio of 7.89.
+This represents a discount compared to its industry's average Forward P/E of 20.94.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 225, putting it in the bottom 12% of all 250+ industries.

 Click to get this free report